pennersr/django-allauth/docs/configuration.rst

   `ACCOUNT_AUTHENTICATION_METHOD` is set to `email`.
 Set to `False` when you do not wish to prompt the user to enter a username.

-ACCOUNT_USERNAME_VALIDATORS
+ACCOUNT_USERNAME_VALIDATORS (=None)
   A path
   (`'some.module.validators.custom_username_validators'`) to a list of custom username validators.
-If left unset, it matches the standard Django behavior.
+If left unset, the validators setup within the user model username field are used.

 SOCIALACCOUNT_ADAPTER (="allauth.socialaccount.adapter.DefaultSocialAccountAdapter")
   Specifies the adapter class to use, allowing you to alter certain